Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

 Tenants often enjoy legal processes designed to protect their right to stay in their homes.
-However, the landlord still owns the building.
-It is the landlord who pays for the building, and consequently most states work to protect landlords' (homeowners') investments.
+But the landlord still owns the building.
+It's the landlord who pays for the building and maintains it.
+So, most states work to protect landlords' (homeowners') investments.

 Still, it's not always easy to navigate the various landlord-tenant laws and ordinances on the books.
-To help landlords with this task, here you will find links to residential lease forms, state-specific landlord-tenant laws, federal housing information, and more.
+Here, to help landlords with this task, you will find links to:

 State Landlord-Tenant Laws